occlum/occlum/demos/remote_attestation/azure_attestation/README.md

 This demo is programming in RUST, based on the Azure provided [`REST APIs`](https://docs.microsoft.com/en-us/rest/api/attestation/).
 It provides steps to do SGX quote generation and attestation.

+### MAA attestation in Occlum init stage [`maa_init`](./maa_init)

+This demo bases on [`maa_attestation`](./maa_attestation), provides steps to do SGX quote generation and attestation in Occlum init process and save the attestation token to rootfs.
+With this flow, the real application loaded after Occlum init process may get the attestation token and do whatever it wants, without getting involved in the messy attestation part.

 ## Prerequisites

 ### Platform